- 2 celery sticks, sliced into 1cm pieces

 - 2 tbsp each plain flour, tomato purée and Worcestershire sauce

-- 2 beef stock cube, crumbled
+- 2 beef stock cubes, crumbled

 - 850g feather blade beef, or other braising cut, cut into large chunks